SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

 via the web hook or sns.
 The `correlationId` and `incomeVerificationId` should be stored in a reference table for easy usage later.

+If tenant config `idempotentOnCreate: true` then every income verification created must have a unique `correlationId`.
+If you attempt to create a case with a correlationId that already exists in the environment there are two scenarios:
+- If the body of the request is different, you will get a 400 invalid input and the case will not be created.
+- If the body hasn't changed then the response will return the `incomeVerificationId` of the original case.
+No new case will be created.

 ### declaration.grossIncome

 The applicant's gross income as per their payslip